Smooth-coated otter: Taxonomy

-The smooth-coated otter groups with the Asian small-clawed otter and the African clawless otter into a sister clade to the genus Lutra.
+The smooth-coated otter, together with the Asian small-clawed otter and the African clawless otter, form a sister clade to the genus Lutra.
 The smooth-coated otter and the Asian small-clawed otter genetically diverged about 1.33 ± 0.78 million years ago.
-Hybridisation of smooth-coated otter males with Asian small-clawed otter females occurred in Singapore.
-The resulting offspring and their descendants bred back into the smooth-coated otter population, but maintained the genes of their small-clawed otter ancestors.
-Today, a population of at least 60 hybrid otters exists in Singapore.
+Hybridisation of smooth-coated otter males with Asian small-clawed otter females has occurred in Singapore.
+The resulting offspring and their descendants then bred back into the smooth-coated otter population, but maintained the genes of their small-clawed otter ancestors.
+Today, an urban population of at least 60 hybrid otters exists in Singapore.